• Skip to primary navigation

 Once you have the spinach thoroughly drained, set it aside.

 Add the lemon juice and zest to the spinach mixture and stir.
+Set aside.

 In a separate bowl, mix feta, eggs, and seasonings.
 Add the feta mixture to the warm spinach mixture and stir to combine.
+Set aside.

-Dip a pastry brush ½" or less into the melted butter: you don't want to overload it.
-Brush the single sheet of phyllo dough at the bottom of the baking dish with a little butter.
+3. Brush the single sheet of phyllo dough at the bottom of the baking dish with a little butter.
 Do not dip the brush in the butter more than once - you don't need to completely cover each pastry sheet with butter.

-Bake in the preheated oven for 45-50 minutes, or until golden brown.
+Bake in the preheated 350°F (175°C) oven for 45-50 minutes, or until golden brown.

 Tips for Handling Phyllo Dough

-• Prepare all your ingredients and have EVERYTHING ready to go before you open the phyllo dough package!
+• Prepare all your ingredients and have everything ready to go before you open the phyllo dough package!

 • Make sure your hands are dry when you handle the dough.